Welcome to The Ultimate Phalanx

 • Minas Tirith: a great new draw resource for mono-white EDH.

-• Nykthos, Shrine to Nyx: can generate an astounding amount of mana by the time I reach the mid-game; a land I feel should be in every single-colour EDH deck that mostly features permanents.
+• Nykthos, Shrine to Nyx: can generate an astounding amount of mana by the time the mid-game is reached; a land that should be in every single-colour EDH deck that mostly features permanents.

 • Reliquary Tower: this deck does not thrive on discarding and has little recursive ability; added this to prevent involuntary discarding.